 Our goal is to provide the appropriate supports in order for our students to maximize their learning potential and subsequently achieve at their highest level.

-Our school nurse will provide emergency first aid in case of an accident.
-If necessary, parents will be notified by the school nurse.
-If your child gets sick in school, a school official will call you for transportation home.
-For cases like this, please keep the school notified of your latest work, home and cell phone numbers.
-List the telephone number of someone who could be contacted in case of an emergency
+Our school nurse will provide first aid in case of an emergency.
+For all other treatments, parents/guardians are required to log into the SNAP Health Portal in PowerSchool to provide permission for the nurse to treat your child.
+If necessary, parents/guardians will be notified by the school nurse.
+If your child needs to be sent home from school for health reasons, a school official will call you for transportation home.
+For cases like this, please keep the school notified of your latest work, home, and cell phone numbers.
+List the telephone number of someone who could be contacted in case of an emergency.

-The Colonial School District (CSD) places a premium on student safety.
-In 2008, CSD commissioned a security audit by a leading national school safety expert.
-The audit revealed that CSD was among the nation’s leading districts in school safety and security.
+The Colonial School District places a premium on student safety.
+The District commissioned a security audit by a leading national school safety expert.
+The audit revealed that Colonial was among the nation’s leading districts in school safety and security.
 The District continually assesses its safety and security measures to ensure they are current and to maintain a place as a national leader in school safety and security.

 - Talk about kindergarten as a friendly, happy place.

 - Label all clothing, including boots, mittens, and hats, by writing your child's name in indelible ink.